atthepit/getUserMedia/README.md

 And access localhost:8000 from a browser.

 That's it!
-You can see your face now!
+You can see your face and take pictures of it now!